-74 Commonwealth was built ca. 1870 as the home of Mrs. Jane Hereford (Hallett) Sayles, the widow of Francis Willard Sayles, and their daughter, Laura Larned Sayles.
-They previously had lived at the Hotel Hamilton at 260 Clarendon.
+74 Commonwealth was built by Webster & Dixon, masons, in 1870-1871 as the home of Jane Hereford (Hallett) Sayles, the widow of Francis Willard Sayles, and their daughter, Lorna Larned Sayles.

-Francis Willard Sayles had been a textile merchant in his father’s firm.
+Francis W. Sayles had been a textile merchant in his father’s firm.
 He was one of 45 passengers killed on May 6, 1853, when a New York & New Haven Railroad train went through an open draw bridge into the Norwalk River.
+In his will, he left the bulk of his estate in trust for his daughter, Laura, with his father-in-law, newspaper publisher and attorney Benjamin Franklin Hallett, and textile broker James Alexander Dupee as trustees.

 Jane Sayles’s sister-in-law and her husband, Caroline Francoeur (Sayles) Brewer and John Reed Brewer, lived at 72 Commonwealth; her mother-in-law, Maria (Francoeur) Sayles, the widow of Willard Sayles, and her brother-in-law, Henry Sayles, lived at 56 Commonwealth; and her sister-in-law and her husband, Helen (Sayles) Sharp and Dr. John Cauldwell Sharp, lived at 54 Commonwealth.